microsoft/genaiscript/docs/src/content/docs/reference/scripts/browser.md

 ## `host.browse`

-This function launches a new browser instance and optionally navigates to the page.
+This function launches a new browser instance and optionally navigates to a page.
 The pages are automatically closed when the script ends.

 ```js
 const page = await host.browse(url)